Libera-Chat/libera-chat.github.io/bylaws.md

 6. Auditors can be recalled by any Monthly General Meeting.
 An auditor so recalled shall prepare an interim report for their successor or a remaining auditor.

+## General Secretary

+1. At any time, the membership may appoint a member to be the general secretary.

+2. The duties of the general secretary are:

+   - Follow up with the meeting secretary and adjusters to ensure timely progress on the production and signing of meeting minutes.

+   - Should they deem it likely that the meeting minutes will not be produced before the deadline as defined in the bylaws, to appoint another member in attendence during that meeting to produce the minutes based on the meeting secretary's notes.

+   - To act as an approver of last resort for meetings in which the general secretary was in attendence and the elected approvers for that meeting have not approved or objected to the minutes by the minute publication deadline.

+3. The general secretary cannot be an auditor.

+4. The general secretary can resign as general secretary and remain a member of the organisation.

+5. The general secretary can be recalled by any Monthly General Meeting.

 ## Complaints